Linux screen Command: Keep Processes Running Despite a Dropped Connection

 The installation of screen is very easy.
-On Debian and Ubuntu, you just run
+On Debian, run:

 apt-get install screen

 sudo apt-get install screen